Petrophysical Input to Geomechanics Modelling

 - How to account for parameter uncertainties and natural variabilities in the geomechanical model.

 - How to calibrate and test geomechanical models against field data for sand failure analysis and wellbore stability studies.

 Petrophysicists, geoscientists, drilling, completion and production engineers who wish to expand their knowledge of geomechanics and how it impacts field development, well construction and completion decisions.

-Colin McPhee (Director, Pelican Rocks) has over 40 years’ experience in geomechanics, petrophysics, core analysis, formation damage and sand management.
+Colin McPhee (Director, Pelican Rocks) has over 40 years of experience in geomechanics, petrophysics, core analysis, formation damage, and sand management.
 Until he retired in December 2015, Colin was Global Head of Rock Properties with LR Senergy and previously worked for Helix-RDS, Edinburgh Petroleum Services, and Heriot Watt University.
 During this time, Colin gained a lot of practical and pragmatic experience by doing and managing over 400 geomechanics and core petrophysics projects across the world, and has become peer-recognised as an expert on reservoir rock properties for static, dynamic, and geomechanical models.

 Colin has authored and co-authored more than 20 technical papers and co-authored the 2015 “Core Analysis: Best Practice” textbook.
 He has presented over 150 in-house and public training courses on geomechanics, core analysis, and sand management to about 3000 operator and service company professionals throughout the world.
 He is currently an Associate Professor at Aberdeen University where he lectures on the MSc course in Petrophysics and Formation Evaluation.